hal/model-graph/docker/README.md

 ## Getting Started

-The `compose` folder contains docker compose scripts to start Neo4j and Nginx.
+The easiest way to get started is to use the docker compose scripts in the `compose` (sub)folders.
+The scripts start Neo4j and Nginx with the right port settings.

 ### Single WildFly Version

+The scripts in `compose/wf<n>` start the Nginx image and a Neo4j image with the model graph database of a specific WildFly version.

 Please note that you can only use one of the `compose/wf<n>` scripts at a time.
 All of them use the standard ports http://localhost:7474 and bolt://localhost:7687.